dgraph-io/dgraph-docs/content/graphql/queries/queries-overview.md

 ```

 With the above schema, there would be three queries generated for Post and three
 for Author.

-Here are the queries that are generated for the Post type:
+The following queries that are generated for the `Post` type:

 ```graphql
 getPost(postID: ID!): Post